 1. When inputing line 4, be sure to enter your net savings.
 An example.
 If the local shop charges $65 for an oil change, you don’t save $65 doing it yourself because you still have to buy oil and a filter.
 If these items cost $20, your net savings are $45.

 2. When entering your salary on line 5, don’t include any investment gains.
 WMFS computes the value of your time, not the value of passive income streams.

-> 3. WMFS asks for your tax brackets.
+3. WMFS asks for your tax brackets.
 This lets WMFS convert your post-tax frugality savings into pre-tax wages that can be compared to your current gross salary.
 For a list of 2017 federal tax brackets, click here.
-For a list of the latest available state tax brackets, click here.
+For a list of 2017 state tax brackets, click here.

-> 4. Pursuant to current law, WMFS computes Social Security withholding at 6.2 percent for salaries up to $127,200.
+4. Pursuant to current law, WMFS computes Social Security withholding at 6.2 percent for salaries up to $127,200.
 At higher salary levels, the withholding is zero.
 WMFS computes Medicare withholding at 1.45 percent for all income levels.

 WMFS is designed to nudge you just a little further into the habit of frugality.
 This site hosts other calculators that seek to do the same thing.
 To see the full collection in all its parsimonious glory, click here.